klessydra/Morph/README.md

 PROCEDURE:

+To use Klessydra-M, please download [PULPino-Klessydra](https://github.com/klessydra/pulpino-klessydra) , and follow the guide over there.

 - For more details about the Klessydra processing cores, please refer to the technincal manual in Docs
 - For more details about the Klessydra runtime libraries, please refer to the software runtime manual in Docs